 If the AC Constraint subfield is equal to 1, the RD responder shall transmit data frames of only the same AC as the last frame received from the RD initiator.
 For a BlockAckReq or BlockAck frame, the AC is determined by examining the TID field.
 For a management frame, the AC is AC_VO.
 The RD initiator shall not transmit a +HTC MPDU with the RDG/More PPDU subfield set to 1 from which the AC cannot be determined.
 If the AC Constraint subfield is equal to 0, the RD responder may transmit data frames of any TID.

-During an RDG, the RD responder shall not transmit any frames with an Address 1 field that does not match the MAC address of the RD initiator.
+During an RDG, the RD responder shall not transmit any frames causing a response after SIFS with an Address 1 field that does not match the MAC address of the RD initiator.

 If an RDG PPDU also requires an immediate BlockAck response, the BlockAck response frame shall be included in the first PPDU of the response.